 It’s true, a few old dispensaries (both medical and recreational) have stopped operating; however, many new ones are surfacing each new day.
 The number of those that have ceased operating and those coming up cannot is incomparable.

 In this post, we have used data from cannabis-friendly state governments to determine how many recreational dispensaries are in each state.
+It is recommended that you check out a budtender school.

 Precisely, what are recreational dispensaries?